-Roma in various areas.
-The Government adopted the National Roma Integration Strategy up to 2020.
-The strategy consisted of seven national plans covering health, education, housing, employment, financial inclusion, non-discrimination and approaches toward majority population - initiative of Roma integration through communication.
-In 2018, the Government approved a decree, which outlined eleven concrete steps to strengthen the efforts to ensure integration of the members of the Roma in society.
+96. The delegation of Slovakia stated that the Government had established the position of the plenipotentiary for national minorities to improve protection of the rights of persons belonging to minorities.
+The Government gave priority to improving the situation of Roma in various areas.
+It had adopted the national Roma integration strategy for the period up to 2020.
+The strategy consisted of seven action plans covering health, education, housing, employment, financial inclusion, non-discrimination, and approaches towards the majority population (an initiative of Roma integration through communication).
+In 2018, the Government had approved a decree that outlined 11 concrete steps to strengthen efforts to ensure the integration of the members of the Roma community into society.